ObjectDB Database Search

 Is ObjectDB a NoSQL Database?
 ObjectDB is a unique NoSQL database .
 It doesn't have the known disadvantages and limitations ... , but they are easier to use in object oriented languages such as Java.
 In addition, unlike most other NoSQL databases ... ).
 Therefore, ObjectDB can be used in applications that cannot use conventional non ACID NoSQL databases because of a requirement for a very high level of consistency. | |

-Database Schema Evolution entity class.
-This is done automatically in memory each time the entity object is loaded.
-The database object is only updated to the new schema when that entity object is stored to the database | |
+Database Schema Evolution happens automatically in memory each time the entity is loaded.
+The object in the database is updated to the new schema only when that entity is stored in the database again.
+An entity is converted | |

 ObjectDB DatabaseAll about ObjectDB Database in Java/JPA database - explanations, examples, references, links and related information. | |